datanav/docs/configuration-pipes.rst

 Example configuration
 ---------------------

-The following example shows a pipe definition that exposes data from a SQL database table called ``customers``, and feeds it into a sink that writes the data into a dataset called ``Northwind:Customers``.
+The following example shows a pipe definition that exposes data from HubSpot's REST API through the endpoint **companies**, and feeds it into a sink that writes the data into a dataset with the same ``_id`` as the pipe.

 .. code-block:: json

     {
-       "_id": "northwind-customers",
+      "_id": "hubspot-company-collect",
-       "name": "Northwind customers",
       "type": "pipe",
       "source": {
-           "type": "sql",
+        "type": "rest",
-           "system": "Northwind",
+        "system": "hubspot",
-           "table": "Customers"
+        "id_expression": "{{ id }}",
+        "operation": "get",
+        "payload_property": "results",
+        "properties": {
+          "url": "companies"
+        }
       },
-       "sink": {
-           "type": "dataset",
-           "dataset": "Northwind:Customers"
-       },
-       "pump": {
-           "schedule_interval": 3600
-       },
-       "compaction": {
-           "keep_versions": 2,
-           "time_threshold_hours": 48
-       }
+      "add_namespaces": false,
+      "namespaced_identifiers": false
     }

 Pipe Features
 -------------